jack-jensen/Science-Fair-Neuroevolution/README.md

 ### 9:00 pm

 I have been working relentlessly, and the biggest change to report would be the serialization.
 Instead of pickling, now I use JSON.
 The biggest error right now is that the data is not being transferred through the request to the server.
 It is very tiring and frustrating.
 I also began a little work on the legs of the machine, currently working to fit a hole onto the motor shaft.
 After the code error is fixed, I will look through all my code and make it pretty (while ensuring the algorithm is accurate).
 Then the only thing left will be the legs and coordinate grid and I will be ready to make my board.

+## March 3, 2024
+### 9:00 am

+I have been busy.

+- It stores the new genomes instead of me inputing the serialized new genomes.
+Now I have to run everything in one sitting.
+It still serializes the data, though.
+- I have cleaned the code and put that in the Code folder
+- I have added a copy of that in the LogCode folder.
+This code is explained through comments.
+- I have been designing the wheels.
+- I have the coordinate grid that I will use to run the machine on.